nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 In one of the forums I follow, a user is asking if folks are interested in learning about Streams...which is on my list of things to do, so that could be a nice additional resource!

+Back to LingoBingo, I added a 'session' component that is used to get data and prep it for a gameboard to consume.
+The gameboard handles the display and click event and no longer has to manage importing the word data.
+This fixes a problem where clicking on the gameboard would reload all words.

+We are going to have to figure out how to manage "Host" users vs. "Player" users.
+There is no decision on this just yet.
+A couple of ideas on how we could approach it:

+1. Implement registration, authentication and authorization, and a profile page.
+1. Create a Host landing page to just frame-in Host-only operations like importing a word list, assigning a category, and generating a link to play the selected category in a game.

+Key takeaway: Trust myself a little more when it comes to solving problems related to React State.

 ## Sunday 2-Oct-2022

 Met with my project cohort and reviewed the Trello board work items, updating and closing a few of them.
 There is a lingering issue of the full-page refresh when State is updated.
 Normally that wouldn't be a problem except the refresh causes the words to randomize again, which is a bug.
 We think that changing the location where the wordlist is imported and randomized will fix the problem, so I'll work on that and see what I can come up with.
 Ideas: